Robert C. Morlino

-Robert C. Morlino was born December 31, 1946, in Scranton, Pennsylvania.
-He is the only child of Mr. and Mrs. Charles Morlino.
-His father died while he was in high school, his mother in 1980.
-He was raised in northeastern Pennsylvania, graduating from Jesuit High School in Scranton.
+Robert Morlino was born December 31, 1946, in Scranton, Pennsylvania as the only child of Mr. and Mrs. Charles Morlino.
+His father died while he was in high school and he was raised in northeastern Pennsylvania, graduating from Jesuit High School in Scranton.

 He entered the seminary for the Maryland Province of the Society of Jesus, and was ordained to the priesthood for that Jesuit Province on June 1, 1974, by Lawrence Cardinal Sheehan at Loyola College Chapel in Baltimore, Maryland.